10 Successful Startup Companies & the European Entrepreneurs Who Created Them

 Zhadanov aims to inspire a new generation of entrepreneurs, especially from Ukraine.
 With over 75 million downloads worldwide, the “App of the Year” runner-up award from Apple in 2015, and top positions on the App Store charts, his creation Readdle is growing year by year.

-In the last five years, Josef Průša has taken a small, innovative product to dizzying heights.
+In the last seven years Josef Průša has taken a small, innovative product to dizzying heights.
 And all without a sales team.
 His company is now one of the largest 3D printer companies in the world.
 Prusa has shipped tens of thousands of printers to over 130 countries.

-With an estimated value of around €236 million, his 3D printers are one of the best-sellers around the world.
+With an estimated value of around €236 million (2016, Forbes Czech Republic), his 3D printers are one of the best-sellers around the world.
 And they’re ‘self-replicating’.
-At the company HQ in Prague, more than 300 printers are creating parts to construct new printers.
+At the company HQ in Prague, more than 500 printers are creating parts to construct new printers.
 With this kind of perpetual growth, Průša’s creation is at the forefront of the technological revolution.

 With an ever-increasing awareness of the need to tackle air pollution, Breeze is certainly a breathe of fresh air.
 Robert Heinecke and Sascha Kuntze created a low-cost air quality monitoring system that enables data-based interventions, providing an understanding of our environment and bringing about positive ecological change.

 A fashion trend portal, 21 Buttons enables fashion-lovers to share photos of their outfits and buy the latest clothing of influencers.
-Founded in 2015 by Barcelona-based Marc Soler and Jaime Farres, this up-and-coming startup boasts 4 million app downloads and has raised $15.7 million to date.
-Growing year by year, they’ve recently launched in the U.K. and Italy.
+Founded in 2015 by Barcelona-based Marc Soler and Jaime Farres, this up-and-coming startup boasts 10 million app downloads in Europe and North & South America, and has raised $15.7 million to date.

 Using Instagram and Pinterest for inspiration, Soler and Farrer have found a way to tap into the new wave of influencer marketing, blending the trend with the shopablity of their platform.